Minor in Music (TU)

 - A total of 4 semester hours of MUS 136 Applied Instruction in Music.

-- A total of 4 semester hours (to be completed in consecutive semesters unless an exception is approved by the director of music or the provost) of either MUS 134 University Singers or MUS 144 Oglethorpe Concert Winds.
+- A total of 4 semester hours (to be completed in consecutive semesters unless an exception is approved by the director of music or the provost) of either MUS 134 University Singers, MUS 144 Oglethorpe Concert Winds or MUS 154 Jazz Ensemble.